 A sense of entitlement

 Kids see the world as revolving around them.
 There's nothing evil or mean-spirited about it.
 It's just how their brains are wired.
-Plus they're relatively helpless and their parents have to do a lot for them, so it's natural they'd have a mindset where they think the world caters to them.
+Plus they're relatively helpless and their parents have to provide a lot of support, so it's natural they'd have a mindset where they think the universe caters to them.
 As we mature we start to consider other people's needs and perspectives, and stop thinking everything is about us.

 Seeing other people as a means to an end